smith478/audio-macro-creator/README.md

 streamlit run transcription_w_macro_app.py --server.sslCertFile host.cert --server.sslKeyFile=host.key
 ```
 Now, you should be able to access your Streamlit app over HTTPS, and your browser should allow access to the microphone.
 Note that because the certificate is self-signed, your browser will warn you that the connection is not secure.
 You'll need to manually accept the risk and proceed to the site.

+## VoiceStreamAI

+One big downside of using the streamlit app above is the high latency of getting a transcription from an audio recording.
+A big source of that is the time it takes the streamlit app to process the audio.
+In addition we don't start transcribing the audio until the entire audio is recorded and processed.
+[VoiceStreamAI](https://github.com/alesaccoia/VoiceStreamAI) allows us to perform near real-time audio transcription, significantly reducing the latency in the streamlit app.

+Instructions to build/run the app can be found in `./VoiceStreamAI/README.md`.
+One thing to note about the VAD token referenced is that you will need to share your contact information with pyannote [here](https://huggingface.co/pyannote/segmentation), and then the token to use will be your huggingface token (see instructions under TL;DR [here](https://github.com/pyannote/pyannote-audio) for more details).